arogi/valhalla-documentation/docker-customize-build.md

-Customizing and building Mapzen Valhalla (running on Docker)
+<b>Roll your own geospatial routing engine!</b>
+<i>Customize and build Mapzen Valhalla, then deploy with Docker</i>

 A. Customize your configuration

 1. Fork the valhalla/conf repo.

 2. Edit valhalla.json with your preferences.
+For example, the standard Valhalla matrix configuration `"sources to targets"`possesses a limit of 50 nodes.
+You could increases or decrease this.

 B. Prepare valhalla-docker repo